-See a list of Quality Control Technician Programs by Clicking Here!
+See a list of Quality Control Programs by Clicking Here!

-Quality Control Technician and Technology is a field of study focused on the application of basic engineering and technical skills to ensure consistent construction and manufacturing standards.
+Quality Control is a field of study focused on the application of basic engineering and technical skills to ensure consistent construction, system, and manufacturing standards.
 Quality Control (QC) Technology has four primary areas of emphasis:

 - Identification, defining, and managing of standards and managed processes